TheBrunoLopes/InterviewScheduler/README.md

 ## Initialize database with examples
-After running the application, you could add the candidates *carlos* and *arturito*, and the interviewers *ines* and *ingrid* with a few overlapping time slots to observe the behaviour of the application.
+After running the application, you could add the candidates *carlos* and *arturito*, and the interviewers *ines* and *ingrid* with many random overlapping time slots to observe the behaviour of the application.

 Do: